jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_installation.rst

 #.
 Close QGIS, if it has been opened.

 #.
 Start the OSGeo4W Shell with admin rights.

-   Either open the windows start Menu > QGIS 3.0 > OSGe4W Shell or navigate into the QGIS root folder and call ``C:\Program Files\QGIS 3.0\OSgeo4W.bat``.
-Don't forget to use the context menu option "Start as Administrator".
+   Either open the *Start Menu > QGIS 3.0 > OSGe4W Shell* or navigate into the QGIS root folder and call ``C:\Program Files\QGIS 3.0\OSgeo4W.bat``.

+   In both cases, don't forget to use "Start as Administrator" from the context menu.

 #.
 Activate the Python 3 Environment calling: